Pinball: Scoring points

 Pinball scoring can be peculiar and varies greatly from machine to machine.
 During the 1930s and the 1940s, lights mounted behind the painted backglasses were used for scoring purposes, making the scoring somewhat arbitrary.
-(Frequently the lights represented scores in the hundreds of thousands.)
-Then later, during the 1950s and 1960s when the scoring mechanism was limited to mechanical wheels, high scores were frequently only in the hundreds or thousands.
-(Although, in an effort to keep with the traditional high scores attained with the painted backglass games, the first pinball machines to use mechanical wheels for scoring, such as Army Navy, allowed the score to reach into the millions by adding a number of permanent zeros to the end of the score.)
+Frequently the lights represented scores in the hundreds of thousands.
+During the 1950s and 1960s when the scoring mechanism was limited to mechanical wheels, high scores were frequently only in the hundreds or thousands.
+In an effort to keep with the traditional high scores attained with the painted backglass games, the first pinball machines to use mechanical wheels for scoring, such as Army Navy, allowed the score to reach into the millions by adding a number of permanent zeros to the end of the score.

 The average score changed again in the 1970s with the advent of electronic displays.
 Average scores soon began to commonly increase back into tens or hundreds of thousands.
 Since then, there has been a trend of scoring inflation, with modern machines often requiring scores of over a billion points to win a free game.
 At the peak of this trend, Williams No Fear: Dangerous Sports and Jack-Bot have been played into ten billions and Williams Johnny Mnemonic and Bally/Midway Attack from Mars, have been played into one hundred billion.

-Another recent curiosity is the 1997 Bally game NBA Fastbreak which, true to its theme, awards points in terms of a real basketball score: Each successful shot can give from one to three points.
+The 1997 Bally game NBA Fastbreak which, true to its theme, awards points in terms of a real basketball score: Each successful shot can give from one to three points.
 Getting a hundred points by the end of a game is considered respectable, which makes it one of the lowest scoring pinball machines of all time.
 The inflated scores are the source of one of the Spanish-language names of pinball machines, máquina del millón ("million machine").